devtimi/PairDrop/README.md

 ```

 🐞 **Improved Error Handling**
 This fork of PairDrop Rooms handles upload errors a little better.
-It's still bad, a simple JavaScript `alert();`, but it used to just silently fail.
-The script will now also tell you about common configuration errors before operation, reducing silent failures.
+A few known and common errors will present easy to understand messages rather than silently failing.

 ## Quick Installation Guide